WolfElkan/hst3/README.md

   1. To reduce required volunteer time and allow HST to take full advantage of the digital age by streamlining data management processes wherever helpful,
   1. To be a blessing and an expression of God's love and providence to HST's staff, students and families as they have been to the developer.

+## CSS

+  Each HTML page loads the stylesheet `main/style.css`, this enables the style of all pages to be controlled from a single file.
+(Some pages also load additional stylesheets for specific functions.)

+  Each page's `<body>` tag is given a (mostly) unique `id` by which it can be referenced, and its specific elements targeted.
+Each page is also given a class: `public`, `admin`, `invoice`, `roster` or `error`.
+(Some of the `admin` pages also have the class `rest`)  These tags divide the pages into groups based on who is supposed to see them.
+This allows for separate styles for pages that HST families are supposed to see, vs pages for administrative use.

+### Logo

+  The HST [logo](https://www.hstonline.org/wp-content/uploads/2017/05/cropped-cropped-HST-LOGO-10.png) appears at the top of every page.
+It has the CSS class `logo` and can be targeted, styled or hidden on certain pages.

+### Close Button

+  A Close button has been added to the bottom of every page which will close the window.
+Note that this button *only works* if the window was opened with the JavaScript command `window.open("families.hstonline.org")`.
+If the window was opened some other way, the button will act as a hyperlink and redirect the user to [`hstonline.org`](hstonline.org).
+This button has the CSS class `close` and can be targeted, styled or hidden on certain pages.

 ## Apps

   This website contains 7 apps (located in the [apps](apps) folder) which handle different functionalities of the site.
 They are alphabetically: